dotboris/vuejs-serverside-template-xss/README.md

 ## Why does this work?

-This exploit is possible becusae we're mixing serverside templating and clientside templating.
+This exploit is possible because the app is mixing serverside rendering and clientside rendering.

 In this case, we have our PHP app that takes user input (a query parameter) and uses it to render an HTML page.
 The app escapes the input for HTML entities